ShivangiSingh17/Java-Jet/README.md

 - SUPER CLASS: The name of the class’s parent (superclass),preceded by the keyword extends.

 - BODY: The class body surrounded by braces, { }.
+#### NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.To access members defined within the class, you need to create objects.